convergencelabs/convergence-server/README.md

 The embedded OrientDB can be accessed at: http://localhost:2480/

 The credentials `root` / `password` can be used to access the databases.

-### Persistent Data
-By default the Convergence Dev Server will delete the OrientDB database(s) when it starts up.
-IF you would like to retain data between runs set the following java property:

-`-Dconvergence.dev-server.persistent = true`

 ## Support
 [Convergence Labs](https://convergencelabs.com) provides several different channels for support: